How To Photograph Jewelry – A Beginner’s GuideSeptember 23, 2018 - Holly Cardew

 But photographing jewelry can actually be easier than taking photos of larger items because the studio setup is a lot easier to put together.

-1. A window
+1. A window and natural light

 Taking a photo of shiny jewelry using your camera’s flash is never a good idea!
 The jewelry will reflect the bright light, leaving your product covered in white light spots with harsh shadows in the background, like in the two examples below.

 Unless you’re a very skilled photographer with a very professional studio, take your jewelry product images using natural lighting.
 Remember that with natural lighting, you want to use the sun as an indirect light source, so position your product near a window during the day.

 As with a built-in flash, bright sunlight will create reflections and harsh shadows, so you may want to diffuse the light.
 You can do this by covering the window with a white sheet or piece of paper; any other colour will change the colour of the light.

 The reflective property of most jewelry means that it will absorb all other colours, so you should shoot on a white backdrop to avoid altering the colour of the piece.
 White also reflects light whereas dark colours absorb it, so your product will be better lit if you shoot on a white backdrop.

 Though taking good product images of jewelry is much harder than taking a good product image of something like a plain blue chair, jewelry does have the size advantage.
 You don’t need to stretch a white sheet from wall to wall to create a white backdrop — just use a piece of paper and fold it in half so it stands up.
 It’s that simple!